Kennet and Avon Canal: Ecology

 The canal and its environs are important for wildlife conservation.
 There are several Sites of Special Scientific Interest (SSSI), which exhibit great biodiversity.
 Key sites that are home to several rare species include the Aldermaston Gravel Pits, Woolhampton, Thatcham Reed Beds, and Freeman's Marsh, Hungerford.
 There are also many non-statutory nature reserves along the canal.
-More than 100& different species of bird have been recorded in surveys over the length of the canal, of which 38 could be classified as specialist waterway birds, including grey heron, reed bunting and kingfisher.
+More than a hundred different species of bird have been recorded in surveys over the length of the canal, of which 38 could be classified as specialist waterway birds, including grey heron, reed bunting and kingfisher.
 Fourteen species have been confirmed as breeding including sand martins, which nest in drain-pipes in the brick walls of the canal in the centre of Reading.
 Wilton Water by Crofton Locks and the Kennet Valley gravel pits provide habitats for breeding and wintering waterfowl.
 Several species of Odonata (dragonflies and damselflies) and other invertebrates have also been recorded.
 Common reed is among the plant species growing along the edges of the canal.
 Measures to preserve and create water vole habitat have had considerable impact on the restoration of the canal, and new "vole-friendly" techniques of bank protection have been developed.